ephemeralrogue/lvnatic.debian/.github/README.md

 - [future development](#future_dev)
 - [contributing](#contributing)

-<a id="usage"></a>
-## usage
+# Usage

-this collection is not yet ready to be uploaded to Ansible Galaxy, therefore the best way to make use of it at the moment is to clone it to the machine on which you want to locally run playbooks.
+This collection is not yet ready to be uploaded to Ansible Galaxy, therefore the best way to make use of it at the moment is to clone it to the machine on which you want to locally run playbooks.
 *note: the {{ user }} variable assumes you are using the same username on your system as you will use for git.*

-1. to get started, you'll need to set up passwordless sudo:
+1. To get started, you'll need to set up passwordless sudo:

     ```sh
     sudo visudo